camunda/camunda-docs/docs/apis-clients/working-with-apis-tools.md

 ### Community clients

-Community clients supplement the official SDKs.
+Community clients supplement the official clients.
 These clients have not been tested by Camunda.

 - [C#](community-clients/c-sharp.md)
 - [JavaScript/NodeJS](community-clients/javascript.md)